durgaprasadksv/durgaprasadksv.github.io/_posts/hello.md

 My name is **dp** (durga prasad).
 I'm a Masters student at Carnegie Mellon University.
 I am passionate about Software systems, Cloud computing, Big Data and Web Applications.
-I am also passionate about Music and experiment creating music only using touch devices (ipad and the likes).
+I am also passionate about Music and experiment creating music using touch devices (ipad and the likes).

 I love contributing to open source.
 Here is a list of my GitHub projects.